scalamolecule/molecule-old/README.md

 Since Molecule generates boilerplate code from your definitions it also needs to have the `DslBoilerplate.scala` file in your project folder.
 Please have a look at how the sbt build file of the Molecule project itself puts things together and simply copy that to your own project:

-2. Setup your sbt build file [as in Molecule][moleculesbt]:
+2. Setup your sbt build file [as in Molecule](https://scalamolecule.org/molecule/blob/master/project/build.scala):
     - Add library dependency `"org.scalamolecule" % "molecule_2.11" % "0.2.1"`
     - List directories where you have your [definition file(s)][setup]
-3. Define your domain schema in a [schema definition file][setup]
+3. [Define schema][schema]
 4. `sbt compile`
-5. Import into your IDE
+5. Open in your IDE
 6. [Setup your database][setup]
 7. [Populate your database][populate] with data
 8. [Make molecule queries][tutorial]

-## Resources
-- [Molecule google list][moleculegroup] for questions and discussions about Molecule and other Scala-based Datomic resources
-- [Issues][issues] - please feel free to raise issues/report bugs
-- [Pull requests][pullrequests] are welcome
-- [Datomic][datomic] website
-- [Datomisca](https://github.com/pellucidanalytics/datomisca), a Scala API for Datomic

 #### Author